harshv01/harshv01.github.io/content/authors/admin/_index.md

 ## About Me

-Harsh Verma is a robotics engineer currently working with Confinity Robotics.
-My interest lies in Motion Planning, Computer Vision and Artificial Intelligence.
-Attending one of the leading robotics program at Worcester Polytechnic Institute has led me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+I’m Harsh Verma, a robotics engineer at Confinity Robotics with a deep passion for Motion Planning, Computer Vision, and Artificial Intelligence.
+Studying at Worcester Polytechnic Institute, one of the leading robotics programs, strengthened my foundation in core robotics concepts.
+I’m driven by the challenge of developing intelligent robotic systems that push the boundaries of automation and autonomy.
+I’m always eager to collaborate on innovative projects and explore new opportunities in robotics— feel free to reach out!